On the convergence of arithmetic orbifolds: Introduction

-Applications of the results in this paper to the torsion homology of maximal arithmetic lattices will be given in future work.
-Let us mention here that the computation of A. Rahm already mentioned show that the order of torsion classes in the first homology (with trivial coefficients) of the Bianchi groups can be quite large.
+On the other hand the problem for Bianchi groups seem more complicated.
+It seems that the arguments of \cite{Mueller_Pfaff} can be adapted to this setting to prove the required asymptotics of analytic torsion, but assuming that there would still be some nontrivial analysis to perform to be able to conclude that \eqref{torsion} holds.
+Let us mention here that the computations of A. Rahm alluded to above show that the order of torsion classes in the first homology with trivial coefficients of the Bianchi groups can be quite large.